CodeWringer/ambersteel/documents/en/ruleset/rules.md

 #### Willpower [Will]
 Governs a character's ability to withstand persuasion, intimidation, charm or terror.

-### Arcane Attributes
-These numbers represent a character's basic arcane abilities.

-These are the only attributes that can have an associated value of 0, as not all characters have magical ability.
-If a character doesn't have a value of at least 1 in these attributes, they will be unable to advance them, at all.
-A non-mage will remain a non-mage.

-#### Arcana [Arc]
-Governs a character's ability to control magic flow, thus casting magic spells.

-#### Magic Sense [MS]
-Governs a character's ability to sense the flow of magic.
-This allows them to anticipate magical attacks and detect lingering magic.

 ### Advancing Attributes
 Whenever a **PC** uses an attribute in a [test](#tests), the outcome must be noted.